belonesox/clickhouse-bulk/README.md

-  "admins": ["admin"], // admins can do any querys "credentials_checker_interval": 60, // interval to check if user exist in clickhouse (minutes) "dmicp_pass": "xxx", // password for dmicp user "clickhouse": {
+  "admins": ["admin"], // admins can do any querys "credentials_checker_interval": 60, // interval to check if user exist in clickhouse (minutes) "dmicp_pass": "xxx", // password for dmicp user "spectator_rows": 6, // rows per minute from spectator (used only for metric) "spectator_butch": 100, // maximum rows per minut from user (used only for metric) "clickhouse": {
     "down_timeout": 60, // wait if server in down (seconds)
     "connect_timeout": 10, // wait for server connect (seconds)